arafatm/arafatm.github.io/_articles/agile/shape-up.md

 We combine this uninterrupted time with a tough but extremely powerful policy.
 Teams have to ship the work within the amount of time that we bet.
 If they don’t finish, by default the project doesn’t get an extension.
-We intentionally create a risk that the project—as pitched—won’t happen.
+We intentionally create a risk that the project - as pitched - won’t happen.
 This sounds severe but it’s extremely helpful for everyone involved.

 First, it eliminates the risk of runaway projects.
 We defined our **appetite** at